infobip-community/infobip-api-python-sdk/README.md

 To use the package you'll need an Infobip account.
 If you don't already have one, you can create a free trial account [here](https://www.infobip.com/signup).

-In this example we will show how to send WhatsApp text mesage.
+In this example we will show how to send WhatsApp text message.
-First stem is to import necessay channel, in this case WhatsApp channel.
+First step is to import necessary channel, in this case WhatsApp channel.

 ```
 from infobip_channels import WhatsAppChannel